- Purchase the complete Expat Arrivals Calgary Guide (PDF)

-When searching for accommodation in Calgary, it's always a good idea to start with online listings, as these are updated most regularly.
-Expats should also check out the daily editions of the Calgary Herald and the Calgary Sun – the city's leading newspapers, both of which carry rental listings.
+When searching for accommodation in Calgary, it's always a good idea to start with online listings, as these are updated regularly.
+Expats should also check out their desired suburb's community pages and forums on social media for listings.

-If expats find no joy in looking for a place to stay on their own steam, they can enlist the services of a real estate agent.
-These professionals can be very helpful, as they are familiar with the local property market and the logistics surrounding leasing and negotiations.
+If expats don’t want to go this process alone, they can enlist the services of a real-estate agent.
+These professionals can be helpful, as they are familiar with the local property market and the leasing and negotiation logistics.

-Since roughly two-thirds of Canadians own their own houses, and since many landlords don't want to bother with the hassle of finding their own tenants, estate agents often will have a mandate over the best rental properties in the city.
-However, as helpful as agents can be for new arrivals finding a place to stay, they will exact a fee for this service.
-This fee can range from anywhere between 10 and 100 percent of the monthly rent.
+Since many landlords in Canada choose not to bother with the hassle of finding tenants, estate agents often have a mandate over the best rental properties in the country.
+That said, as helpful as agents can be for new arrivals, they will expect a fee for this service, ranging between 10 and 100 percent of the monthly rent.

 Renting accommodation in Calgary

 Lease agreements in Calgary and greater Canada are strictly adhered to.
 Expats should be sure to read their contracts carefully, as once they’ve signed the agreements, their conditions will be legally binding.

 Standard lease agreements are generally for 12 months.
 Expats may negotiate shorter agreements directly with the landlord but most property owners may be reluctant.
 Leases can vary depending on the landlord and usually require one month's notice prior to moving out.